-• Academic Enrichment including Enterprise & Employability skills delivered in conjunction with the University of Worcester Business Department.
-This is a unique course to RGS Worcester
+• Academic Enrichment including Enterprise & Employability skills delivered in conjunction with the Careers and Enterprise Company

 • Work Experience support